What to write about, length, format

 Format Guidelines: There are no formatting guidelines in regards to font type, font size, or margins.
 This format is meant to be flexible and allow for creativity: there is no single answer, however, below is more guidance on each statement.

-Include your academic and research background, career goals, and how this graduate program will help meet career and educational objectives.
+- Explain your academic and research background, career goals, and how this graduate program aligns with your objectives.

-Length: The academic statement of purpose should be approximately one to two pages, single spaced.
+Length: About one to two pages, single spaced.

 Length: The personal statement should be approximately one to two pages, single spaced.
 Rackham's 500 word limit does not apply.